AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M04-empower-workforce-copilot-marketing/05-Ex1-3-use-analyst-agent-recommendations.md

 Perform the following steps to complete this task:

-1. Open Microsoft 365 in a new browser tab using the below URL.
+1. Open Microsoft 365 in a new browser tab using the URL below.

     ```
     https://www.microsoft365.com